Home » Hiking » Hiking Gear » Best Hiking Socks for Backpacking

 Pros:

-> Merino wool is ZQ-certified
+> Merino wool socks are ZQ-certified

 > Light cushion along bottom